jxjo/Xoptfoil2/docs/worker/worker.md

 permalink: docs/worker
 ---

-# Run Xoptfoil2
+# WOrker Utility

-The `worker` is a handy command line tool to do various tasks around airfoil modification and optimization.
+The 'worker' is a handy command line tool to do various tasks around airfoil modification and optimization.
 {: .fs-6 .fw-300 }

 Typically it is called within a batch job to automate repeating tasks like setting flap positions and calculating polars for these flapped airfoils.